By Dr. James M. Dahle, WCI Founder

 If you've been around this blog for very long at all, you've probably noticed that I spend a lot of time discussing Vanguard, to the exclusion of other mutual fund and brokerage companies.
 If you don't know why Vanguard is so special (and my usual default choice when people ask where to invest), this post is for you.
 In 2020, 9 years after originally writing this post, the time has finally come to update it.
 It needed precious little update.

 At Vanguard, the management company is owned by the mutual funds, which in turn, are owned by you and me.
 There are no profits or dividends that need to go to the mutual fund company's owners.
 What does that mean?
 It means we get to keep them and it increases our returns over time.

-As you would expect, these lower expenses allow Vanguard funds to outperform its peers, especially in the fixed income categories.
-For the five year period ending December 31, 2004, Vanguard’s funds outperformed the majority of their peers.
+As you would expect, these lower expenses allow Vanguard funds to outperform their peers, especially in the fixed income categories.
+Time after time, over any reasonable time frame, Vanguard funds outperform the majority of their peers.
 Over the last ten years, Vanguard funds outperformed 85% of their peers.

 Although there was an indexed account for institutional investors at Wells Fargo in 1971, the first real index fund, the First Index Investment Trust was founded by Jack Bogle in 1976.
 Known today as the Vanguard S&P 500 Index Fund, it is still the largest index fund in the world, with over $543 Billion in assets, more than the GDP of Argentina, and 5 times the size of the fund in 2011 when I originally wrote the post.
 (If you care, there are no real actively managed mutual funds in the top 20 anymore.)